lrfinotti/cybr201_book/02-Python.md

 Sage's behavior is, as expected, better for mathematics, as we get an exact results and can deal with [rational numbers](https://en.wikipedia.org/wiki/Rational_number) (i.e., fraction of integers).

-If we want the decimal in Sage, we have a few options:
++++

+Note that Sage always gives you a *reduced fraction*, meaning that the numerator and denominator have no common factor.

 ```{code-cell} ipython3
 4 / 6
 ```

-(Note that Sage always gives you a *reduced fraction*, meaning that the numerator and denominator have no common factor.)
+If we want the decimal in Sage, we have a few options.
+We can make one of the numbers a float/decimal:

 ```{code-cell} ipython3
 4.0 / 6
 ```

+We cam use the method or function `numerical_approximation`:

 ```{code-cell} ipython3
 (4 / 6).numerical_approx()